Arkia: Current fleet

-Former aircraft
+Historic fleet

 Arkia Israel Airlines has also operated the following aircraft:

 Livery

-In May 2017 Arkia unveiled a new livery, ahead of the delivery of new aircraft, which consists of a lower-case 'a' on the vertical fin, which also features the striping effect and multicoloured stripes on the aft section and the winglets of each aircraft.
+In May 2017, Arkia unveiled a new livery, ahead of the delivery of new aircraft, which consists of a lower-case 'a' on the vertical fin, which also features the striping effect and multicoloured stripes on the aft section and the winglets of each aircraft.
 The colour of the stripes and logo will vary between each aircraft.